Please join us for a film screening followed by discussion featuring:

 tables must be passed on to future generations.

-Cosponsored by David Rockefeller Center for Latin American Studies; the Department of Romance Languages and Literatures; Committee on Ethnicity, Migration, and Right; the Harvard Divinity School; Inquilinos Boricuas en Acción- Arts Program, and the Moses Mesoamerican Archive.
+Presented in collaboration with the Department of Romance Languages and Literatures; Committee on Ethnicity, Migration, and Right; the Harvard Divinity School; Inquilinos Boricuas en Acción- Arts Program, and the Moses Mesoamerican Archive.